 It currently just uses on-time metrics to grade suppliers and the store’s retail buyers can base purchasing decisions on a brand’s delivery performance.

-Tougher OTIF Standards at Sam’s Club
+Tougher OTIF Standards for Sam’s Club Delivery

 Sam’s Club launched its OTIF program in the spring of 2018, following the logistics compliance precedent set by Walmart.
 The store has gradually increased standards each year since its unveiling two years ago.